New Army: Military education

-Newly created Army and Yuan Shikai
+Newly created army and Yuan Shikai

 Yuan was appointed as commander of the brigade in December 1895 and immediately began reform of the unit.
-The infantry was divided into 2 regiments with 2-3 battalions each, the artilery into 2 regiments with 2-3 battalions each with a QF, heavy and reserve component, the cavalry into 4 troops and the engineers into 6 groups based on their tasks.
+The infantry was divided into 2 regiments with 2-3 battalions each, the artillery into 2 regiments with 2-3 battalions each with a QF, heavy and reserve component, the cavalry into 4 troops and the engineers into 6 groups based on their tasks.
 The 7,000 man upper strength limit was rapidly achieved by the unit.
 A German language school was established and 3 foreign officers instructed the cavalry, artillery and infantry, the upper organisation and staff components of the unit were also westernised as was the maintenance of telegraph communications and the introduction of night fighting something previously avoided by Chinese armies.
-To combat corruption Yuan instituted a new system where officers personally handed their funds to the soldiers under their comamnd from Yuan's own HQ under his personal supervision.
-Yuan like Zhang was one of the few Chinese officials who not only paid his troops well but actually paid them on time.
+To combat corruption, Yuan instituted a new system where officers personally handed their funds to the soldiers under their command from Yuan's own HQ under his personal supervision.
+Yuan, like Zhang, was one of the few Chinese officials who not only paid his troops well, but actually paid them on time.

 Pace of reform

-The incompetence of the officers and the technical defincies of the military were routinely attacked by imperial censors and the Throne ordered the Board of War to deliberate on the matter of modernisation of the officer corps something not rectified until several years later with the abolition of the military examination.
+The incompetence of the officers and the technical deficiencies of the military were routinely attacked by imperial censors and the Throne ordered the Board of War to deliberate on the matter of modernisation of the officer corps, something not rectified until several years later with the abolition of the military examination.

-The pace of reform and its extent was diluted and slowed by the corruption, favourtism and general negligence in the bureaucracy and the throne often issued edicts and demanded the bureaucrats fire the old, incompetent and weak and report them to the Board of Punishment but the bureaucrats rarely did this instead shielding one another especially at higher levels this did not create an environment conducive for reform.
+The pace of reform and its extent was diluted and slowed by the corruption, favourtism, and general negligence in the bureaucracy, and the Throne often issued edicts to demand the bureaucrats fire the old, incompetent, and weak and report them to the Board of Punishment, but the bureaucrats rarely did this, instead shielding one another especially at higher levels.
+This did not create an environment conducive for reform.

-Only minor increases in the number of modernised troops was made in the period from 1897 to the Boxer rebellion whilst the support for reform was almost universal even amongst the Tartar-Generals the actual extent of reform was minimal.
-The Tartar-General of Heilongjiang even praised the ability of his forces in fighting bandits and their lack of reform whilst simultaneously admitting they would be useless in true combat spears and bows were still commonplace and the Heilongjiang general complained that it was too expensive to equip his entire force with rifles and instead asked for permission to make breech loaded jingals a weapon similar in cost.
+Only minor increases in the number of modernised troops were made in the period from 1897 to the Boxer rebellion.
+Whilst the support for reform was almost universal, even amongst the Tartar-Generals, the actual extent of reform was minimal.
+The Tartar-General of Heilongjiang even praised the ability of his forces in fighting bandits and their lack of reform whilst simultaneously admitting they would be useless in true combat.
+Additionally, spears and bows were still commonplace, and the Heilongjiang general complained that it was too expensive to equip his entire force with rifles and instead asked for permission to make breech loaded jingals, a weapon lower in cost.

-Other Armies
+Other armies

-General Nie Shicheng took 30 battalions of the yong ying and organised them into a 15,000 strong force based on German organisational patterns and established a military school where 2 Germans taught language and technical subjects, However Nie's army whilst better than other Chinese armies did not approach that of Yuan's or Zhang's.
+General Nie Shicheng took 30 battalions of the Yong Ying and organised them into a 15,000-strong force based on German organisational patterns and established a military school where 2 Germans taught language and technical subjects.
+However, Nie's army, whilst better than other Chinese armies, did not approach that of Yuan's or Zhang's.